Manawatū Gorge: Landslides

-SH3 was blocked again for one month by further slips after severe weather on 9 April 2015.
+Slips triggered by severe weather blocked State Highway 3 again for a month in April 2015.

-In April 2017, the Manawatu Gorge was closed again due to a large slip.
+In April 2017, the Manawatu Gorge was closed once again by a large slip.
 Contractors were pulled out of clearing the slip in July 2017 due to ongoing geological movement in the hill, closing the road indefinitely.

 A further slip in July 2017 at the Ashhurst end of the Manawatu Gorge left an additional 10,000 cubic metres of rock on the road.
 Waka Kotahi NZ Transport Agency decided to close the Gorge route permanently.
 The authority investigated long-term options to bypass or replace the gorge route, with their final list having four options.

-The chosen new route option, delayed from December 2017 and announced in March 2018, will be above the Gorge, but below the Saddle Road, and will bypass Ashurst.
+The replacement route opened in June 2025 is between the Gorge and the Saddle Road, bypassing Ashurst.

 Manawatu Gorge Track

 A 10 km tramping track, the Manawatu Gorge Track, runs parallel to the gorge on the south side through native bush.

 The walking track passes several lookout points, one of which is above the site of the 2015 landslide, aptly called the "Big Slip Lookout".
-The majority of the track leads through native bush, with the lookouts offering views overlooking the gorge and towards the Te Apiti Wind Farm continuing on the hills north of the gorge.
+The majority of the track leads through native bush, with the lookouts offering views overlooking the gorge and towards the Te Āpiti Wind Farm continuing on the hills north of the gorge.

 Also along the track, in the midst of native bush, stands the 6 m tall metal sculpture of Whatonga, one of three recognised Māori chiefs on board the Kurahaupo Waka, which journeyed across the ocean to New Zealand.
 The statue was funded by the Manawatu Gorge Biodiversity stakeholder group and is made of steel.
 It was lowered to its location in the bush by helicopter, and blessed at a dawn ceremony on 11 April 2014.
 The artwork on the sculpture features hammerhead shark patterns and depicts elements of the story of Whatonga's sea voyage, as well as emblems of all of the Manawatu Gorge biodiversity project stakeholders.

-Up to date information on all walking and biking tracks is available on the Te Apiti website.
+Up to date information on all walking and biking tracks is available on the Te Āpiti website.